Mad (magazine): Influence

-In 2007, the Los Angeles Times' Robert Boyd wrote, "All I really need to know I learned from Mad magazine", going on to assert:
+In 2007, the Los Angeles Times' Robert Lloyd wrote, "All I really need to know I learned from Mad magazine", going on to assert:

 In 1988, Geoffrey O'Brien wrote about the impact Mad had upon the younger generation of the 1950s:

 In 1994, Brian Siano in The Humanist discussed the effect of Mad on that segment of people already disaffected from society:

 Pulitzer Prize-winning art comics maven Art Spiegelman said, "The message Mad had in general is, 'The media is lying to you, and we are part of the media.'
 It was basically ...
 'Think for yourselves, kids.'"
 William Gaines offered his own view: when asked to cite Mad's philosophy, his boisterous answer was, "We must never stop reminding the reader what little value they get for their money!"

 Comics historian Tom Spurgeon picked Mad as the medium's top series of all time, writing, "At the height of its influence, Mad was The Simpsons, The Daily Show and The Onion combined."
 Graydon Carter chose it as the sixth-best magazine of any sort ever, describing Mad's mission as being "ever ready to pounce on the illogical, hypocritical, self-serious and ludicrous" before concluding, "Nowadays, it's part of the oxygen we breathe."
-Joyce Carol Oates called it "wonderfully inventive, irresistibly irreverent and intermittently ingenious."
+Joyce Carol Oates called it "wonderfully inventive, irresistibly irreverent and intermittently ingenious".

 Artist Dave Gibbons said, "When you think of the people who grew up in the '50s and '60s, the letters M-A-D were probably as influential as L-S-D, in that it kind of expanded people's consciousness and showed them an alternative view of society and consumer culture—mocked it, satirized it."
 Gibbons also noted that Mad was an overt influence on Watchmen, the acclaimed 12-issue comic book series created by writer Alan Moore and himself:

 In a 1985 Tonight Show appearance, when Johnny Carson asked Michael J. Fox, "When did you really know you'd made it in show business?", Fox replied, "When Mort Drucker drew my head."
 In 2019, Terence Winter, writer and producer of The Sopranos, told Variety "When we got into Mad Magazine, that was the highlight for me.
 That said everything."

 Monty Python's Terry Gilliam wrote, "Mad became the Bible for me and my whole generation."
 Underground cartoonist Bill Griffith said of his youth, "Mad was a life raft in a place like Levittown, where all around you were the things that Mad was skewering and making fun of."